AlexBuck328/wildfires/README.md

 ## I. Introduction

 Wildfires are becoming more destructive.
 Data shows an increasing trend in acreage burned per year.
 This increase also drives up the annual cost to control these destructive forces.
 The [Congressional Research Service](https://fas.org/sgp/crs/misc/IF10244.pdf) calculated the impact of wildland fires over the past decade (2011-2020).
-An average of 62,693 wildland fires annually, roughly 7.5 million acres annually are impacted by these fires.
+An average of 62,693 wildland fires occur annually, roughly 7.5 million acres annually are impacted by these fires.
 Although the majority of wildland fires occur in undeveloped areas which have little impact on communities or human development, they impact all of us.
 These fires occur mostly on federal lands (roughly 65%).
 Federal lands are land that is held in trust by the federal government, which is for the enjoyment of all Americans.
 Federal lands account for roughly 28% of land in the United States, approximately 640 million acres.

 <img align="right" src="images/popDensity.png" height="400">